mlang/clmix/README.md

 # clmix

-`clmix` is a command-line tool for preparing and mixing electronic music.
+`clmix` is a command-line tool for mixing electronic music.
 It focuses on terminal workflows instead of GUIs and assumes tempo-stable tracks (no tempo changes / live warping).